Guava Cake is made with an easy doctored cake mix with a tropical twist using real guava juice. This dessert is so easy!

 For the Guava Topping:

-- In a medium sauce pan, bring the 2 cups guava juice and sugar to a boil.
+- In a medium sauce pan, bring the 2 cups guava juice and 1/3 cup of sugar to a boil.

 - Make a paste out of the cornstarch with about 2-3 tablespoons of water.